-About Hotel Sol Club | Cayo Largo
+Hotel Sol Club

+The Sol Club Cayo Largo (hotel) is a beautiful all-inclusive resort located on the southern shore Cayo Largo del Sur.
+The resort is only five minutes from the International Airport.
 It offers a total of 296-comfortable rooms with a terrace or balcony overlooking the ocean, including eight junior suites and 52-deluxe rooms.
 This is the perfect destination to bring a non-fishing spouse or companion.

 The hotel provides a broad array of services and attractions: a clubhouse for daytime activities, three restaurants, Spanish classes, cocktail and cooking classes, party hall, karaoke night club, a dive school nearby health center with gym, sauna, massages at bargain prices, Jacuzzi and steam bath, two tennis courts with artificial lighting, multi-purpose courts, bikes, ecological excursions, dancing classes, water sports center for non-motorized water sports, Cuban Club for cultural activities, and theater.

-7-nights and 6-full days guided fishing
+7-nights at Sol Club and 6-days guided fishing

 Saturday to Saturday

 Jan.
 2 - March 6, 2021, and July 10, 2021 - March 5, 2022